WiiLink24/WiiLink24.github.io/README.md

 Step 8: Use the number on the end of the filename mentioned in Step 7, to make a file inside the pages directory, which is in the directory you created in Step 3, and make a file named page-numr and replace numr with the number you obtained at the beginning of this step, replace numr with that number.<br>
 Step 9: Save that file, and upload all new files to this repo.<br>
 Step 10: Done!<br>
-# Pointing your registar to the CNAME file you created in this repo.
+# Pointing your registar to the CNAME file you created in this repo.<br>
 Step 1: Follow this guide, but skip adding the CNAME file inside this repo since you have already done it while following the first guide in this README.
-Once you have acknowledged this, proceed to Step 2.
+Once you have acknowledged this, proceed to Step 2.<br>
-Step 2: Watch this guide and follow it, while maintaining what I said in Step 1. https://www.youtube.com/watch?v=mPGi1IHQxFM Step 3: Done!
+Step 2: Watch this guide and follow it, while maintaining what I said in Step 1. https://www.youtube.com/watch?v=mPGi1IHQxFM After you have done that, proceed to Step 3.<br>
+Step 3: Done!<br>